Caught in the Act: Core-powered Mass-loss Predictions for Observing Atmospheric Escape

 Below we identify planetary candidates for which we predict that their atmospheric loss could be observable today if their evolution has been dominated by core-powered mass-loss.
 In addition, we provide a list of planetary candidates that likely either have secondary atmospheres or interiors with significant ice-fraction by mass, or both.

-In our numerical simulations, we assume that a planet has become a super-Earth when $f_\text{final} = M_{atm}/M_c < 10^{-10}$ or $\Delta R/R_c < 10^{-3}$.
-For these planets, we set $f_{final}=0$, $\Delta R/R_c = 0$ and $\dot{M}_{atm} = 10^{-10}$ g/s.
+In our numerical simulations, we assume that a planet has become a super-Earth when $f_\text{final} = M_{atm}/M_c < 10^{-10}$ or $\Delta R/R_c < 10^{-3}$.\footnote{{Note that the typical uncertainties in planet radii measurements are much larger at $\sim 5\%$ \citep[]{fulton2018a}}} For these planets, we set $f_{final}=0$, $\Delta R/R_c = 0$ and $\dot{M}_{atm} = 10^{-10}$ g/s.
 Giving super-Earths a tiny, but none-zero, mass-loss rate allows us to include it in the mass-loss rate posterior plots which have logarithmic scaling.
 We confirmed that our results do not depend on the exact choice of our chosen cut-offs.